 I am heading for Carriageworks, the arts precinct housed in the old Eveleigh Rail Yards.
 There is always something exciting and innovative happening here.
 Today people can experience how it would be to be deaf/blind in ‘Imagined Touch’.
 But I need to move on.

 The name“Pemulwuy” printed on a banner adjacent to the Digger, promotes the Aboriginal Housing Commission’s Project of that name.
 Pemulwuy, an Aboriginal man, is known for his resistance to European settlement.
+He pops up again and again in my suburban discoveries.

 Opposite, a large grassed area with a huge Aboriginal Flag painted on the building at the far end, is fenced in.
 Until recently this was where the Redfern Aboriginal Tent Embassy protested against development of the land.
 The Tony Mundine Boxing Gym at the end of the street seems deserted.
 (Update- Tony Mundine Gym has closed, giving way to developers).
 Hand written opening times are for 2015.